 The Workforce Development Fund (WDF) is a funding stream from the Department of Health distributed by Skills for Care.

-It focuses on the achievement of qualification units and supports the ongoing professional development of staff across the adult social care sector within England.
+It is a finite pot of money which focuses on the achievement of qualification units and supports the ongoing professional development of staff across the adult social care sector within England.

 Employers can use the WDF to make a significant contribution towards the costs of workers' completing units and qualifications on the Qualifications and Credit Framework (QCF), as well as university qualifications included in the Higher Apprenticeship in Care Leadership and Management.